jccdev45/last-log/README.md

 - Ensure your version of Chatterino has plugin support (as of v2.5.2) *(Note that plugins are currently in alpha and are subject to change)*
 - Either clone this repo or download the plugin files directly
+- If direct download, create a folder named `last-log` (can be whatever) in `<username>/AppData/Roaming/Chatterino2/Plugins`
-- Place the folder (containing `init.lua`, `info.json`, etc) into `<username>/AppData/Roaming/Chatterino2/Plugins` so that you have it directly in `/Plugins`
+- Place [init.lua](https://github.com/jccdev45/last-log/blob/master/init.lua), [info.json](https://github.com/jccdev45/last-log/blob/master/info.json) inside the new folder
 - Click `Enable` on the plugin in Chatterino Settings -> Plugins

 ## Troubleshooting<a name = "troubleshooting"></a>

-- If you don't see the plugin listed, verify that the location of the downloaded folder is inside `/Plugins` and restart Chatterino.
+- If you don't see the plugin listed, verify that the location of the folder (with `init.lua` and `info.json`) is inside `/Plugins` and restart Chatterino.
 Any additional nested folders *will not* be recognized
 - If the plugin is not fetching messages, ensure you have a stable internet connection and that the Twitch channel exists

 ## Usage <a name = "usage"></a>